 Currently known as Vodafone Rally de Portugal – God forbid we didn’t have corporate sponsors – it’s the racing event in Portugal.
 Started in 1967 as TAP Rally, Rally Portugal has been going for over 50 years.

 Having won “Best Rally in the World,” it was recently re-admitted to World Rally Championships with great acclaim.
 From the 30th of May, you’ll be able to see some of the best rally drivers in the world tear it down dirt roads in some of Portugal’s most scenic locations.
 Can you afford to miss it?

 10 – 15 May

 San Isidro – Isidore the Laborer for ye English speaker – is the patron saint of the farmers of Madrid and the city itself.
-That’s why the city is down to party every May and throws a great feast in his honour.
+That’s why the city is down to party every May and throws a great feast in his honor.
 This year, it just so happens to fall on May 10th – 15th.